Vinaykumarmahato/Banking-Application-in-Java-Console-Based-offered-by-pw-skills/README.md

 # 🔢 1.
 A simple Banking Application in Java(Console Based) Assigned By PW Skills

-## 📑 Table of Contents

-### 📜 Introduction
-### ✨ Features
-### ⭐️ Getting Started
-### ⭐️ Usage
-### ⭐️ Contributing
-### ⚖️ License
-## 📜 Introduction
-The Bank Console Application is a Java-based program that allows users to perform a wide range of banking operations.
-It provides a command-line interface for easy interaction with the banking system.
-Key features include:

-## ✨ Features

-- ✨ Create a new account
-- ✨ Check account balance
-- ✨ Deposit funds into an account
-- ✨ Withdraw funds from an account
-- ✨ View demo accounts
-## ⭐ Getting Started
-- To start using this application, follow these simple steps:

-- ⭐ Clone the repository: git clone https://github.com/ADVindiancoder/bank-console-application.git
-- ⭐ Navigate to the project directory: cd bank-console-application
-- ⭐ Compile the Java source files: javac com/advindiancoderVinayKumar/*.java
-- ⭐ Run the application: java com.advindiancoderVinayKumar.Main
-## ⭐ Usage
-### Once the application is up and running, you'll find a menu with various options.
-Use the numeric keys to select your desired operation.
-The available actions are:

-- ⚙ Create a new account
-- ⚙ Check account balance
-- ⚙ Deposit funds
-- ⚙ Withdraw funds
-- ⚙ View demo accounts
-- ⚙ Exit
-- Follow the on-screen prompts to perform your chosen banking operation, and you'll be seamlessly returned to the main menu.

-## ⭐ Contributing
-This project encourages contributions.
-Feel free to get involved by:

-✏ Submitting a pull request with your suggestions, improvements, or bug fixes 💡 Opening an issue to discuss major changes or new ideas
-## ⚖ License
-This project is licensed under the MIT License.
-You are welcome to use, modify, and distribute this code as per the terms of the license.
+Welcome to the Console Banking Application, a simple text-based banking system written in Java.
+This application allows users to create accounts, deposit and withdraw funds, and check their account balances, all within a console interface.

+## Features
+- Create an account with a unique account number.
+- Deposit funds into your account.
+- Withdraw funds from your account.
+- Check your account balance.
+- Handle insufficient funds scenarios during withdrawals.

+## Getting Started
+To run the Console Banking Application, follow these steps:

+rom this repository.

+3. Open your command prompt or terminal and navigate to the directory where `BankingApplication.java` is located.

+4. Compile the Java code using the following command:
+  ### shell
+   - javac BankingApplication.java

+## Run the application using the following command:
+- java BankingApplication

+## Usage
+Once the application is running, you will be presented with a menu:

+- Create an Account: Enter the account holder's name to create a new account.
+You will receive an account number.

+- Deposit Funds: Enter your account number and the amount you want to deposit.

+- Withdraw Funds: Enter your account number and the amount you want to withdraw.
+The application will check for sufficient funds.

+- Check Balance: Enter your account number to view your current balance.

+- Exit: Exit the application.

+##  Sample Usage
+Welcome to the Console Banking Application
+- 1. Create an Account
+- 2. Deposit Funds
+- 3. Withdraw Funds
+- 4. Check Balance
+- 5. Exit
+### Select an option (1-5): 1

+- Enter the account holder's name: John Doe
+- Account created successfully.
+Your account number is: ACC1

+### Welcome to the Console Banking Application
+- 1. Create an Account
+- 2. Deposit Funds
+- 3. Withdraw Funds
+- 4. Check Balance
+- 5. Exit
+### Select an option (1-5): 2

+- Enter your account number: 123450123456
+- Enter the amount to deposit: $10000
+- Deposit successful.
+New balance: $100.0

+## Note
+This is a simplified example for educational purposes and lacks advanced features, such as authentication and persistence.
+In a real-world application, you would use a database for data storage and add security measures.
+The account data is stored in memory and will be lost when the program is closed.